adammurdoch/java-peg-tools/README.md

 ### Fixes

 - Thread-safe back reference implementation
+- Back reference implementation that works in recursive expression
 - More efficient back reference implementation, reuse error handling
 - Match as much of the result as possible on failure when speculating (optional, one-or-more, zero-or-more)
     - test: A?
 B where A partially matched, B no match